AMRC-FactoryPlus/amrc-connectivity-stack/docs/edge-deployments.md

 The 'Helm chart template' Application has UUID `729fe070-5e67-4bc7-94b5-afd75cb42b03`.
-Entries of this type are created by the initial installation or by an administrator and are used by the Edge Sync and Cluster Manager operators to deploy Helm charts to the edge.
+Entries of this type are created by the `acs-service-setup` or by an administrator and are used by the Edge Sync and Cluster Manager operators to deploy Helm charts to the edge.
 These entries are the options provided by the Manager when creating a cluster or an Edge Agent.